-Segment operating profit of reportable segments in the first quarter 2023 was \$398 million, compared to \$231 million in the first quarter of 2022, an increase of \$167 million, or approximately 72%.
-This increase was primarily due to higher net prices, strong operating performance, benefits from margin expansion initiatives and approximately \$35 million due to inventory revaluation for cost inflation, partially offset by lower shipments, the unfavorable impacts from divestitures in 2022, higher costs due to elevated asset activity related to projects to increase capacity and the unfavorable effects of changes in foreign currency exchange rates.
+Segment operating profit of reportable segments in the first quarter 2023 was \$398 million \$326 million, compared to \$231 million \$257 million in the first quarter of 2022, an increase of \$167 million \$69 million, or approximately 72% 27%.
+This increase was primarily due to higher net prices, strong operating performance, benefits from margin expansion initiatives and approximately \$35 million due to inventory revaluation for cost inflation, partially offset by lower shipments, the unfavorable impacts from divestitures in 2022, higher costs due to elevated asset activity related to projects to increase capacity and the unfavorable favorable effects of changes in foreign currency exchange rates, strong operating performance and benefits from margin expansion initiatives, partially offset by lower shipments, higher costs due to temporary curtailments of production to balance with lower demand, elevated planned project activity and the unfavorable impacts from divestitures in 2022.